 Amanie Illfated is a South Sudanese born, Toronto based singer/songwriter with clear toned vocals and a flavorful and dynamic fusion of Pop, Reggae, Afrobeat and Trap.
 She was born in what is now known as South Sudan and immigrated to Saskatchewan with her family as refugees in 1992.
 At the age of 16, she left her family to pursue music in Toronto, Ontario and has since collaborated with numerous artists including Nathan Bishop, LK Collective and Satnam Singh Chatha.
 She has also performed with the Nigerian pop duo, PSquare and Calypso inspired, Kobo Town.
 She was nominated for 2 awards in 2017.

-She released her most recent, highly acclaimed single ‘The Hills’ in August 2018 from her upcoming EP called ‘SATURN’ which is set to be released on March 9 2019.
+She released her most recent, highly acclaimed single ‘The Hills’ in August 2018 from her upcoming EP called ‘SATURN’.

 Amanie Illfated is a 2 time nominated South Sudanese singer who is based in Toronto and carries the additional titles of producer, model, and activist.
 Her music consists of thought-provoking lyrics that are mixed with moody synths and fused with rhythmic, Reggae/Afrobeat inspired drums.
 She is known for her thrilling, energetic and captivating live shows; each consisting of charismatic dance segments and plenty of audience interaction.
 Amanie has been making her mark on the Canadian music scene and creating a sensational buzz in the United States, England, Scotland, Australia, Sweden and Denmark with her 2015 self-titled EP and her upcoming EP, ‘SATURN’.
 Her lead single from the EP, ‘The Hills’, has been well received by fans and music critics internationally.